 Applications are assessed by the College Area Ranking Committee (ARC).
 Each ARC is permitted to put forward a limited number of Bronze, Silver and Gold applicants for assessment in the second round by the College National Ranking Committee (NRC).

 The Academy of Medical Royal Colleges competition for Platinum Level Award citations involves the RCPCH acting as the Paediatrics Platinum Ranking Committee of the AoMRC.

 Applying for a higher award

-Members are reminded that those applying for renewal of an existing award can at the same time apply for a new higher level of National Award.
+Members are reminded if they are renewing an existing award they can at the same time apply in parallel for a new higher level of National Award to the ACCEA using a copy of the same text and application form.
 (For example, a renewal applicant for a Silver Award can at the same time seek a new Gold Award.)